Skip to main content

 The first step is filtering for the counts map, which can be repeated and optimized.
 The parameters:

-rad - radius of interest (degrees).
-Customary values corresponds to the 95% containment of the PSF at the emin energy.
-If you use emin=100 MeV, rad should be 12 deg for any Transient class and 10 deg for Source or cleaner classes.
+rad Radius of interest (degrees).
+Customary values correspond to the 95% containment of the PSF at the `Emin` energy.
+If you use `Emin=100 MeV`, `rad` should be 12 degrees for any Transient class and 10 degrees for Source or cleaner classes.

-irf - the event class - in GRB analysis transient class is usually sufficient for short (<100 s) timescales and spectral analysis, and source class is better for longer intervals and localizations.
-Event Class recommendations for different analyses are discussed at: http://fermi.gsfc.nasa.gov/ssc/data/analysis/documentation/Cicerone/Cicerone_Data/LAT_DP.html
+irf The event class.
+In GRB analysis, the transient class is usually sufficient for short (< 100 seconds) timescales and spectral analysis, while source class is preferred for longer intervals and localizations.
+Event Class recommendations for different analyses are discussed at: LAT DP Documentation.

-zmax - Zenith angle cut.
-If the parameter strategy=time (default), any time interval where any part of the ROI is at a Zenith angle larger than zmax is excluded.
+zmax Zenith angle cut.
+If the parameter `strategy=time` (default), any time interval where any part of the ROI is at a Zenith angle larger than `zmax` is excluded.
 This is the normal choice for GRB and SF analysis.
-If strategy=events, all events with a Zenith angle larger than zmax will be excluded.
-The user is strongly advised against using strategy=events, unless he/she understands exactly its implication, since such choice can introduce systematic uncertainties in the analysis difficult to estimate.
+If `strategy=events`, all events with a Zenith angle larger than `zmax` will be excluded.
+Using `strategy=events` can introduce systematic uncertainties in the analysis, so caution is advised.

-Tstart - time to start analysis relative to GRB trigger.
-This can be specified either as a time from the trigger time, or as a Mission Elapsed Time (MET).
-The interface will automatically understand, since MET numbers are very big.
+Tstart Time to start analysis relative to GRB trigger.
+This can be specified either as a time from the trigger time or as a Mission Elapsed Time (MET).
+The system will automatically interpret MET values properly.

-Tstop - time to stop analysis relative to GRB trigger.
-This can be specified either as a time from the trigger time, or as a Mission Elapsed Time (MET).
-The interface will automatically understand, since MET numbers are very big.
+Tstop Time to stop analysis relative to GRB trigger.
+This can be specified either as a time from the trigger time or as a Mission Elapsed Time (MET).
+The system will automatically interpret MET values properly.

-Emin - minimum energy for analysis in MeV.
-Normal value is 100 MeV, as going below that requires special attention.
+Emin Minimum energy for analysis in MeV.
+The standard value is `100 MeV`, as going below that requires special attention.

-Thetamax - This is an additional cut which will exclude from the analysis time intervals in which the position of the source is at more than Thetamax degrees from the center of the LAT field of view.
-Since the PSF of the LAT becomes worse and more uncertain at high off-axis angles, this can be used when analyzing bright bursts to reduce the errors on the localization.
-It is usually not necessary to change this value.
+Thetamax An additional cut that excludes time intervals in which the source position is more than `Thetamax` degrees from the center of the LAT field of view.
+Useful for bright bursts to reduce errors on localization but usually not necessary to adjust.

 Using strategy=time (the standard value) will exclude from the analysis all time intervals in which any part of the ROI is at Zenith angles larger than the zmax value.
 Do not change this value unless you know what you are doing!
 Using strategy=events will exclude from the analysis all events with a Zenith angle larger than zmax, which can introduce subtle systematic errors in the analysis difficult to judge.